Risk Awareness in HTN Planning

 \subsection{Plan's Expected Utility}

 The ultimate objective when solving risk-aware HTN planning problems is to find optimal plans that follow a specific risk attitude.
-So, plan optimality here entails plans with highest expected utilities.
-The definition of plan's expected utility affects the approach followed to solve risk-aware HTN planning problems.
-Therefore, we provide several definitions for plan's expected utility by exploring and utilising relevant definitions from the AI planning literature.
+Plan optimality here entails plans with the highest expected utilities.
+The definition of a plan's expected utility dictates the approach that can be taken to solve risk-aware HTN planning problems.
+Therefore, we provide several definitions for the plan's expected utility by exploiting existing knowledge.

-One way to define expected utility of plans is by combining expected utilities of some other smaller parts of the planning problem, such as actions or groups of actions.
-In particular, classical planning problems are divided into subproblems each of which is solved separately and the results are combined into plans~\cite{koenig1996modeling}.
-More specifically, a plan consists of multiple segments such that each segment has an action, or course of actions in the general case, with possible states (effects of the actions) with their corresponding costs, as illustrated in Figure~\ref{fig:plan-seg} shows a plan with three segments.
+One way to define the expected utility of plans is by combining the expected utilities of smaller parts of the planning problem.
+Consider that planning problems can be divided into subproblems, each of which is solved separately, and the results are combined into plans.
+A plan is then composed of multiple segments such that each segment has an action, or course of actions in the general case, with possible states (as a consequence of action's possible effects) and their corresponding costs~\cite{koenig1996modeling}.
+For example, Figure~\ref{fig:plan-seg} shows a plan with three segments.
 Since the actions have a probability distribution over possible action effects with their corresponding costs, each segment also contains a probability of distribution over possible states and corresponding action costs.
 We highlight one possible plan's \textit{trajectory} in Figure~\ref{fig:plan-seg}, where a plan's trajectory is the plan with one possible cost and one possible effect among all possible costs and effects of each of its operators.
 These considerations lay the basis for formulating the equation for computing the expected utility of such plans.
 Without loss of generality, we will consider each segment to consist of one operator.
 The same equations and discussion are generalisable to segments consisting of multiple operators.
 Moreover, the same equations are customisable for operators that have single effects but variable costs.

-where: $c_{1i}$, $c_{2j}$, and $c_{3k}$ are the costs of of actions of the first, second, and third segments of the plan, respectively, with their corresponding probabilities $p_{1i}$, $p_{2j}$, and $p_{3k}$.
+where $c_{1i}$, $c_{2j}$, and $c_{3k}$ are the costs of actions of the first, second, and third segments of the plan, respectively, with their corresponding probabilities $p_{1i}$, $p_{2j}$, and $p_{3k}$.

-In the general case and for risk-aware HTN planning problems, the expected utility of a plan $\pi = \tuple{o_1, o_2, \ldots, o_f}$ is defined as follows.
+In the general case and for risk-aware HTN planning problems, we define the expected utility of a plan $\pi = \tuple{o_1, o_2, \ldots, o_s}$ as follows.